crmne/paolino.me/_posts/2025-07-08-async-ruby-is-the-future.md

 Each thread:
 - Gets scheduled by the OS kernel
-- Can be interrupted mid-execution
+- Can be interrupted mid-execution (in Ruby, after 100ms)
 - Blocks individually on I/O operations
-- Requires 8MB of virtual memory for its stack
+- Requires OS resources and kernel data structures
 - Needs its own resources (like database connections)

 #### Fibers: Cooperative Concurrency